 Figure C.1 displays the estimated average and marginal tax rates for different multiples of household income for married and single households with two children.
 The estimates imply that a married household at around mean income faces an average tax rate of about 9.1% and marginal tax rate of 14.7%.
 As a comparison, a single household around mean income faces average and marginal tax rates of 8.0% and 11.5%, respectively.
-At twice the mean income level, the average and marginal rates for a married household amount to 20.3% and 25.3%, respectively, while a single household at the mean income level has an average tax rate of 15% and a marginal tax rate of 18.5%.
+At twice the mean income level, the average and marginal rates for a married household amount to 20.3% and 25.3%, respectively, while a single household at the mean income level has an average tax rate of 18.5%.